Overview of patient-oriented research

 -

-CHILD-BRIGHT Compensation and Recognition Guidelines for Partners with Lived and Living Experience (PWLE) [EN/FR]: These guidelines outline the compensation and recognition guidelines for PWLEs involved in distinct roles, commitments and compensation for PWLEs involved in research, network activities, and those that generally participate in other capacities.
+CHILD-BRIGHT Compensation and Recognition Guidelines for Partners with Lived and Living Experience (PWLE) [EN/FR]: These guidelines outline the compensation and recognition guidelines for PWLEs involved in distinct roles, commitments and compensation for PWLEs involved in research, network activities, and other capacities.

 CHILD-BRIGHT First Nations, Métis, and Inuit Peoples Compensation Guidelines [EN/FR]: CHILD-BRIGHT is committed to fair compensation for all contributors, including advisory council members.
 This page outlines how we developed compensation guidelines for First Nations, Métis, and Inuit Peoples.